sean1832/Portal.blender/readme.md

 - Select `Connection Type` from the dropdown menu.
 - Click `Start Server` to start the server.

+### Custom Handlers
+You can create custom handlers to manipulate the data that is received.
+To do this, follow these steps:
+1. Copy and paste the [template code](/templates/custom_data_handler.py) into blender's text editor.
+2. Modify the `custom_data_handler` function with your custom logic.
+3. Run the script to register the custom handler.
+4. Locate the `Portal.custom` panel in the `3D View` sidebar.

 ## Documentation
 For more information, visit the [Portal](https://github.com/sean1832/portal).